Adaptive Metric Dimensionality Reduction: Introduction

 We then develop this approach significantly beyond the Euclidean case, to the much richer setting of general metric spaces.
 A completely new challenge that arises here is the algorithmic part, because no metric analogue to dimension reduction via PCA is known.
-Let the observed sample be $(x_1,y_1),\ldots,(x_n,y_n)\in \X\times\setpm$, where $(\X,\rho)$ is some metric space,.
-The statistical framework proposed by \cite{DBLP:journals/jmlr/LuxburgB04}, where classifiers are realized by Lipschitz functions, was extended by \cite{DBLP:conf/colt/GottliebKK10} to obtain generalization bounds and algorithmic runtime that depend on the metric's doubling dimension, denoted $\ddim(\X)$ (see Section \ref{sec:prelims} for definitions).
+Let the observed sample be $(x_1,y_1),\ldots,(x_n,y_n)\in \X\times\setpm$, where $(\X,\rho)$ is some metric space.
+The statistical framework proposed by von Luxburg and Bousquet \cite{DBLP:journals/jmlr/LuxburgB04}, where classifiers are realized by Lipschitz functions, was extended by Gottlieb et al.\ \cite{DBLP:journals/tit/GottliebKK14} to obtain generalization bounds and algorithmic runtime that depend on the metric's doubling dimension, denoted $\ddim(\X)$ (see Section \ref{sec:prelims} for definitions).
 The present work makes a considerably less restrictive assumption --- that the sample points lie {\em close} to some low-dimensional set.
-First, we establish in Section \ref{sec:general} new generalization bounds for the scenario where there is a multiset $\tilde S=\set{\tilde x_1,\ldots,\tilde x_n}$ of low doubling dimension, whose distortion $\distor = \sum_i \rho(x_i,\tilde x_i)$ is small.
-In this case, the Lipschitz extension classifier will generalize well, regardless of the ambient dimension $\ddim(\X)$; see Theorem \ref{thm:rade-lip-margin}.
-Next, we address in Section \ref{sec:alg} the computational problem of finding (in polynomial time) a near-optimal point set $\tilde S$.
-Formally, we devise an algorithm that achieves a bicriteria approximation, meaning that $\ddim(\tilde S)$ and $\distor$ of the reported solution exceed the values of an optimal solution by at most a constant factor; see Theorem \ref{thm:bicriteria}.
-The overall classification algorithm operates by computing $\tilde S$ and constructing a Lipschitz classifier on the modified training set $(\tilde x_1,y_1),\ldots,(\tilde x_n,y_n)$, exploiting its low doubling dimension to compute a classifier faster, using for example \citet{DBLP:conf/colt/GottliebKK10}.

-An important feature of our method is that the generalization bounds depend only on the {\em intrinsic} dimension of the \emph{training set}, and not on the dimension of (or potential points in) the ambient space.
-Similarly, the intrinsic low dimensionality of the observed data is exploited to design faster algorithms.
+We establish in Section \ref{sec:general} new generalization bounds for the scenario where there exists some multiset $\tilde S=\set{\tilde x_1,\ldots,\tilde x_n}$ of low doubling dimension, whose distortion $\distor = \oo n\sum_i \rho(x_i,\tilde x_i)$ is small.
+In this case, the Lipschitz-extension classifier will generalize well, regardless of the ambient dimension $\ddim(\X)$; see Theorem \ref{thm:rade-lip-margin}.
+These generalization bounds feature a tradeoff between the intrinsic dimension and the distortion, which is separate from the tradeoff between the classifier's empirical loss and its smoothness (Lipschitz constant).
+Here, the first tradeoff must be optimized before addressing the second one.